Introduction

 This reframes equal pay from a symbolic win into a practical lever for breaking the debt cycle.
 Higher earnings can reduce the need for credit as a lifeline, freeing women to save, invest, and grow wealth.

-When credit becomes less necessary for survival, women gain more room to choose how money moves through their lives: toward emergency savings, retirement planning, education, homeownership, entrepreneurship, or long-term independence.
+When credit becomes less necessary for survival, women gain more room to choose how money moves through their lives: toward emergency savings, retirement planning for women , education, homeownership, entrepreneurship, or long-term independence.

 Cultural Shifts: From Scarcity to Security